Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 torch.set_num_interop_threads(1)

-By setting these variables to 1, we instructed PyTorch and its underlying math libraries to execute operations sequentially on a single thread per request.
+Setting these variables to 1 forces PyTorch and its math libraries to run operations sequentially on a single thread.

-This doesn’t mean OMP_NUM_THREADS=1 is always correct.
-It is a design decision based entirely on your application’s concurrency model.
+This doesn’t mean you should always set threads to 1.
+It depends on your concurrency model.

-If you are running an offline batch job, training a model, or running a single-threaded daemon processing one task at a time, you want PyTorch to use all available cores.
-In this scenario (data-level concurrency), letting MKL parallelize the matrix calculations makes your process run as fast as possible.
+For offline batch training or single-threaded background daemons processing one task at a time, you want PyTorch using all available cores.
+In this scenario (data-level concurrency), letting MKL parallelize calculations is correct.

-However, if you are running a web server or background workers processing many independent requests in parallel (request-level concurrency), each process should use exactly 1 thread.
-The operating system is already parallelizing the work across the cores at the process level.
+But for web servers or background workers processing many independent requests in parallel (request-level concurrency), each process should use a single thread.
+The OS is already parallelizing work across cores at the process level.
 Adding internal library threads only causes them to fight for the scheduler’s attention.

-If you run both workloads on the same server, you must configure them separately.
-For example, keep OMP_NUM_THREADS=1 on your web servers, but allow it to scale to the core count on your batch processing workers.
+If you run both workloads on the same server, configure them separately: keep threads set to 1 on your web servers, but let them scale on batch processing workers.

 Every layer of the stack was trying to optimize itself independently.
-None of them were wrong.
-Together, they were inefficient.
+None of them were wrong, but together they were inefficient.

-Modern web frameworks and background workers are designed to scale by running multiple isolated processes or threads.
-Native math libraries are also designed to scale by running multiple threads.
-If you don’t coordinate these two layers, they will fight each other for the scheduler’s attention.
+Modern web frameworks scale by running multiple isolated processes.
+Native math libraries scale by running multiple threads.
+If you don’t coordinate these layers, they will fight for the scheduler’s attention.

 Systems don’t become fast because every component is individually optimized.
 They become fast when every component cooperates.